 Since I started this blog, I’ve been working my way around the whisky regions of Scotland.
 So far, I’ve covered Islay (Lagavulin), Speyside (Glenfiddich), the Islands (Arran), the Lowlands (Auchentoshan) and the Highlands (Oban), so that leaves only one more – Campbeltown.

-Campbeltown has a rich history of whisky production.
-At one time, the area was home to some 34 distilleries but alas today there is a very different story… Just three remain: Glen Scotia, Glengyle and Springbank.
-The latter is responsible for the production of three very different malts… Springbank is a lightly peated malt which is distilled two and a half times (more on this later), Longrow, distilled twice and heavily peated and finally, Hazelburn which is three-times distilled and unpeated.
-I could spend pages discussing the merits of each of these fine whiskies but instead I’ll be focusing on the original Springbank, matured in this case for 15 years.
+Campbeltown has a rich history of whisky making.
+The town has been home to close to 30 distilleries over the years but today, the picture looks very different.
+Only three remain: Glen Scotia, Glengyle and Springbank.
+The latter is responsible for the production of three very different single malts.
+Springbank is lightly peated and double distilled, or two and a half times distilled (more on this later), Longrow is heavily peated and double distilled and Hazelburn is triple distilled and unpeated.
+One could write a book discussing the merits of each brand but for the purposes of this review, I’ll be covering the original and arguably the best.

-Springbank is also rather unique in that every part of the whisky making process is done onsite.
-Everything from malting the barley, kilning, distillation, maturation and even bottling is done on the premises, making it easily the most self-contained distillery in Scotland.
-In a time when most distilleries order their malted Barley from bulk suppliers and some others send their spirit halfway across the country to mature in centralised warehousing, it’s reassuring to see Springbank operating the old fashioned way.
+Springbank is also rather unique in that every part of the whisky-making process is carried out onsite.
+Everything from malting the barley to kilning to distillation to maturation and even bottling is done on the premises making it arguably the most self-contained distillery in Scotland.
+When do many distilleries order their malted Barley from bulk suppliers and send their spirit off in tankers to mature on the other side of the country, it’s reassuring to see Springbank insisting on doing things the old fashioned way.